Owner and Chairman

 Anderson graduated from the U.S. Military Academy at West Point with a bachelor's in civil engineering in 1961.
 Assigned to Luke Air Force Base in Phoenix, Anderson was responsible for materials procurement and construction services and was promoted to first lieutenant.
 He envisioned a career in the military but returned to work in the family business after his father's heart attack.

-Anderson is a director of the U.S. Chamber of Commerce in Washington, D.C.; Pan O'Gold "Country Hearth" Baking Co.; and a member of the Minnesota Executive Organization, the Chief Executives Organization and the World Presidents Organization.
+Anderson is a director of the U.S. Chamber of Commerce and the Horatio Alger Association.
+He is also a member of the Minnesota Executive Organization, the Chief Executives Organization and the World Presidents Organization.

 In April 2002, Anderson received the John F. Cade Award for entrepreneurial excellence from the John M. Morrison Center for Entrepreneurship at the University of St. Thomas.
 He also received the L. B. Hartz Professional Achievement Award from Minnesota State University Moorhead College of Business and Industry.